jovanbulck/jsh/README.md

               cmd &               *TODO not yet implemented
               comd

- comd   :=    alias               // alias is a symbolic link to a comd; no expr or cmd...
-              comd option         // comd is a single executable; the unit of built_in / fork built_in            // note: built_ins get priority over cmds executable path
+ comd   :=    comd option         // comd is the unit of fork / built_in
+              alias               // note priority: alias > built_in > executable
+              built_in
+              executable_path     // relative (using the PATH env var) or absolute

+ alias  :=    (expr)              // alias is a symbolic linkt to an expr
 ```

 Currenly supported built_ins: